Robertneed20k/auto-goodmorning/README.md

 ## Installation

 ### Prerequisites
-download first the termux app [download](https://github.com/termux/termux-app/releases/download/v0.118.0/termux-app_v0.118.0+github-debug_universal.apk)
+- download first the termux app [download](https://github.com/termux/termux-app/releases/download/v0.118.0/termux-app_v0.118.0+github-debug_universal.apk)
 - Termux app installed on your Android device.
-You can download it from [Termux on F-Droid](https://f-droid.org/packages/com.termux/).
+You can download it also from [Termux on F-Droid](https://f-droid.org/packages/com.termux/).

 ### Steps
 1. to run the program copy this command and paste it to your termux app: